wso2/docs-is/en/docs/tutorials/configuring-ip-based-adaptive-authentication.md

 network specified on the script can simply provide their credentials (basic authentication) to access a resource.

-Follow the instructions in the sections given below:
+Follow the instructions given below:

--   [Configuring the sample
-    scenario](#ConfiguringIP-BasedAdaptiveAuthentication-Configuringthesamplescenario)
--   [Trying out the sample
-    scenario](#ConfiguringIP-BasedAdaptiveAuthentication-Tryingoutthesamplescenario)

-!!! tip
+!!! tip "Before you begin"

-    Before you begin

     -   Set up the service provider and sample application for adaptive authentication.
-For instructions on how to do this, see [Configuring a Service Provider for Adaptive Authentication](_Configuring_a_Service_Provider_for_Adaptive_Authentication_) .
+For instructions on how to do this, see [Configuring a Service Provider for Adaptive Authentication](/tutorials/configuring-a-service-provider-for-adaptive-authentication).
-    -   For more information about adaptive authentication with WSO2 Identity Server, see [Adaptive Authentication](_Adaptive_Authentication_) .
+    -   For more information about adaptive authentication with WSO2 Identity Server, see [Adaptive Authentication](/tutorials/adaptive-authentication) .

 ### Configuring the sample scenario